VadimBir/VadimBir/README.md

 #### Professional Experience

 In my professional experience as a Software Engineer, I have worked on application development, optimization, bug fixing, testing, and documentation.
 I have successfully completed custom database projects and have utilized various frameworks to deliver robust solutions.
-My proficiency in operating systems, web development, version control, and databases allows me to create efficient and reliable software applications. 🚀🔧
+My proficiency in caching, operating systems, web development, version control, and databases allows me to create efficient and reliable software applications. 🚀🔧

 #### Collaboration and Exploration